Sumer: Cosmology

 Their known world extended from The Upper Sea or Mediterranean coastline, to The Lower Sea, the Persian Gulf and the land of Meluhha (probably the Indus Valley) and Magan (Oman), famed for its copper ores.

 Temple and temple organisation

-Ziggurats (Sumerian temples) each had an individual name and consisted of a forecourt, with a central pond for purification.
+Ziggurats (Sumerian temples) each had an individual name and contained a forecourt with a central pond for purification.
 The temple itself had a central nave with aisles along either side.
-Flanking the aisles would be rooms for the priests.
-At one end would stand the podium and a mudbrick table for animal and vegetable sacrifices.
+Flanking the aisles were rooms for the priests.
+At one end stood a podium and a mudbrick table for animal and vegetable sacrifices.
 Granaries and storehouses were usually located near the temples.
 After a time the Sumerians began to place the temples on top of multi-layered square constructions built as a series of rising terraces, giving rise to the Ziggurat style.

 Funerary practices

 It was believed that when people died, they would be confined to a gloomy world of Ereshkigal, whose realm was guarded by gateways with various monsters designed to prevent people entering or leaving.
 The dead were buried outside the city walls in graveyards where a small mound covered the corpse, along with offerings to monsters and a small amount of food.
 Those who could afford it sought burial at Dilmun.
 Human sacrifice was found in the death pits at the Ur royal cemetery where Queen Puabi was accompanied in death by her servants.